 She must have liked my little conversation but it was only because I thought “WOW” what can I say, or talk about with her?
 After all she is a Librarian and must know everything on every topic that there is.

 I would only embarrass myself with my uneducated conversation, so I remained silent and just drove.

-Both of us were married at the time but we shared lunch, stories of family and dreams together and became friends.
+Both of us were married at the time but each day we shared lunch, stories of family and dreams together and became friends.
 Neither of our marriages where very happy events and I always thought secretly, what would it be like to have such a wonderful person as a wife?

-Library Workers Just East Of Revelstoke;
+We Were Library Workers Just East of Revelstoke;

 Part 3 by Richard Abbenbroek…